nixpkgs-architecture/simple-package-paths/README.md

 ## Not having the [reference requirement](#user-content-req-ref)

 The reference requirement could be removed, which would allow unit directories to reference files outside themselves, and the other way around.
 This is not great because it encourages the use of file paths as an API, rather than explicitly exposing functionality from Nix expressions.

+## Relax design to try to attack issues like "package variants" up front

+An issue with restrictions like the above one is that they don't work well for when we package a number of variants of package, e.g. different versions of the same package that share some infra.
+We do presume we would have to have *some* notion of "private details shared between multiple units" or "multiple entry points to unit" to handle these cases.

+We've chosen to explicitly ignore these tough cases, and emphasize uniform structure of units over being able to migrate over as many packages as possible from the get go.
+The rationale for this decision is basically:

+1. It is (a bit) easier to relax requirements later than tighten them later.
+2. We plan on incrementally migrating Nixpkgs to this new system anyways, for caution's sake, so starting with fewer units is not only fine but *good*.
+3. Explicitly marking use-cases out of scope allows us to have a more focused and thorough investigation of the use-cases that remain, to build a solid foundation.

 # Unresolved questions
 [unresolved]: #unresolved-questions